album-app/album-workshop/src/pages/intro.md

 So you can simply browse them online.
 When devoting a catalog a certain topic, you could even find solutions faster.

-That is hwo solutions are findable.
+That is how solutions are findable.

 You can look at [this page](https://album-app.gitlab.io/catalogs/default/catalog) to get a feeling for a web representation.